se-edu/learningresources/contents/go/Go.md

 - [The Go FAQ](https://golang.org/doc/faq) - answers common questions about the language's history, usage, design and more
 - [Go's documentation](https://golang.org/doc/) - a good starting point, contains links to official information about Go
 - [The Go Blog](https://blog.golang.org/) - features news and in-depth articles about Go by the Go team and guests
-- [A list of reasons why Go is bad](https://github.com/ksimka/go-is-not-good) - informative counter-arguments against the use of Go; worth considering before you jump into the world of Go